Associate Professor (Teaching) of Spatial Sciences

 - 1992: B.A., Study of the City, University of Southern California

-Robert O. Vos, Ph.D., is an Assistant Professor (Teaching) of Spatial Sciences and Director of Graduate Studies with the USC Spatial Sciences Institute.
+Robert O. Vos, Ph.D., is an associate professor (teaching) of spatial sciences with the USC Spatial Sciences Institute.

 Vos also has published extensively on theories and concepts of sustainability.
 His co-edited book, Flashpoints in Environmental Policymaking: Controversies in Achieving Sustainability, won the annual Lynton K. Caldwell Prize in 1998 from the American Political Science Association for the best book on environmental politics and policy.
 He also is the recipient of the 2010 Sustainability Award for the SmartPackaging Initiative from Disney Consumer Products.